 We all wanted to leave our work stress at our workplace.
 But we always manage to drag a few problems back and turn our home into a stress zone.
 Mindfulness meditation has grown popular as one effective stress buster technique.

-You get anxious when you are worrying about countless possibilities and problems that may never happen.
+You get anxious when you are worried about the countless possibilities and problems that may never happen.
 Meditation doesn’t zap off your anxiety just like that.
 Instead, it trains you to be in the present.
 Because most solutions are found in the here and now.

-Are you seeing solutions in every problems or vice versa?
+Are you seeing solutions in every problem or vice versa?
 Regular meditation practice brings awareness to your thoughts.
 It changes your perception and turns your mindset into a positive one.